 Anything in your parent’s home that could be used as a weapon is a concern.
 This includes things like guns and knives but also power tools or gardening tools.
 You should remove these items from the home or lock them up.
 If your loved one mistakes you for a stranger or intruder, keeping these items out of reach could prevent an accident.

 It’s important to have a dedicated system for giving your loved one his or her medications.
 Be sure medicines are kept in a locked cabinet where they can’t be accidentally taken.
 Keep a log of each dose in the cabinet and consider using a pill box to keep things organized

 It’s likely your loved one will need help with finances, budgeting, and long-term planning.
 While mom or dad is still able to make informed choices, review legal items like wills, as well as financial items like investments and benefits.
 If you need additional help, talk with a professional for guidance.

 In case of an emergency, make it easy for mom or dad to get help.
 Place important phone numbers in multiple places around the house.
 The Alzheimer’s Association recommends including local police, fire departments, hospitals, and poison control helplines.
 Many families also find peace of mind through the use of a medical alert system

 Overall, be sure you have a plan to care for your loved one in the long term.
 Review these Alzheimer’s warning signs.
-Then, talk with mom and dad about the best place to live when living at home is no longer safe.
-Signature Pointe is here to help you find the right memory care for your parent.
+Then, talk with your family member about the best place to live when living at home is no longer safe.
+Signature Pointe is here to help you find the right memory care for your loved one.